-The school does carry out an evaluation of the health and safety training needs of staff.
+The school does carry out evaluations of the health and safety training needs of staff.
+The Cornwall Council Training Matrix for Schools and Other Educational Establishments will be used as the starting point of this evaluation.

 A prioritised plan for delivery of training will be put in place to where the evaluation identifies a need.